Frequently Asked Questions About The San Juan Islands

 • There's an inter-island route for Washington State Ferries (it's highlighted on the schedule).
 No reservation needed!
 If you're traveling westbound, there will be an additional charge for your vehicle, but all passengers are free!

-WHAT TIME DO THE WHALES SWIM BY?
-WHEN AM I MOST LIKELY TO SEE ORCA WHALES IN THE SAN JUAN ISLANDS?
+WHEN AM I MOST LIKELY TO SEE WHALES IN THE SAN JUAN ISLANDS?

 • Seeing whales from shore is a possibility at Lime Kiln Point State Park, also known as Whale Watch Park, on San Juan Island's west side.
-Besides orcas, there's the potential for spotting humpbacks and minke whales from the park.
-Keep an eye out for porpoises, seals, sea lions and bald eagles there as well.
+Other good shore-based spots include Cattle Point Natural Conservation Area, on the southern end of San Juan Island, and Shark Reef Sanctuary on the western side of Lopez Island.
+Besides orcas, there's the potential for spotting humpbacks and minke whales.
+Keep an eye out for porpoises, seals, sea lions, and bald eagles as well.

 WILL THE WHALES BE THERE WHEN WE GO OUT ON ONE OF THE TOUR BOATS?